oist-ncbc/takaku_fukai_2026/README.md

 After the manuscript is accepted and published, a cleaned and documented version of the code will be released.
 It will include:
 - A reorganized directory structure
 - Enhanced comments and docstrings
-- Simplified example scripts for demonstration purposes
-- Possibly a Docker / Conda environment file for easier reproducibility

----

-## 6. Contact & License
-Maintained by Munenori Takaku.
-Contact: [email address or GitHub handle]
-License: MIT License (see `LICENSE` file)
-Feel free to fork the repository and adapt it for your research, provided proper citation of the original study.

----

-## 7. Citation
-If you use the code or rely on the results, please cite:
-> Takaku, M., *Thalamic regulation improves representation learning in a prefrontal-thalamo-hippocampal network model*.
-(Submitted to eLife)

 ---